izzydoesit/parkMeBot/README.md

 ### Slash commands

-* __/parkingspots__ command triggers a workflowsto get a report of all parking spot requests or offers in CSV format uploaded to the #parking channel.
+* __/parkingspots__ command triggers a workflow to get a CSV-formatted report of all parking spot requests or offers uploaded to the #parking channel.

-* __/parkme__ command triggers bid-submitting user flow and lets you instantly if a matching offer is found.
+* __/parkme__ command triggers request-submitting user flow and lets you know instantly if a matching offer is found, or later when one becomes available.
-* __/rentspot__, the previous command's complement, launches offer-submitting flow and also notifies you if there's a match.
+* __/rentspot__, the previous command's complement, launches the offer-submitting flow and also notifies you immediately if there's a match.

 ### Interactive Components

-  parkMeBot posts messages to channel (when invoked by slash command) with an interactive select dropdown menu to pick from either bids or offers for the /parkingspots command.
+  parkMeBot posts messages to channel (when invoked by the __/parkingspots__ slash command) with an interactive component containing two buttons to choose your report type from either requests or offers.

   Also uses interactive select dropdown menu in response message to __/parkme__ and __/rentspot__ slash commands so user can pick from range of dates to submit their respoective parking spot bid or offer.

 ### Bot User

   We created a bot user so we could encapsulate our parking solution in one workspace entity capable of multiple functions and provides users a single access point for their parking needs.
-This creates a better user experience by personifying our application in a polished client-facing A.I. user.
+This creates a better user experience by personifying our application in a polished client-facing A.I.

 ## Key decisions